 Cons

-Complexity in Data Representation: The data collected in PPC campaigns can be multifaceted and complex.
-Translating this into a report that is easy to understand yet comprehensive enough to be useful can be a challenging balancing act.
+Complexity in Data Representation: Data from PPC campaigns can be complex.
+Turning this into a clear, useful report can be a tricky balance.

 Communication Skills